stroebjo/alfred-recent/README.md

 # Recently used files

+**Attention**: in macOS High Sierra (10.13.x) Apple used a new format to store the recently used files (`.sfl2`).
+This workflow does no longer work on High Sierre and up.
+I didn't found a solution to this, if you have please contribute in the [issue](https://github.com/stroebjo/alfred-recent/issues/1).

 This workflow for [Alfred 3](https://www.alfredapp.com/) allows you to search through the recently used files by macOS Apps which use the _Recent Items_ set in the System Preferences.
 By providing a Keyword (the App name i.e.) it will show you the recently used files by this App inside Alfred to open them directly or show them in the Finder (`cmd` modifer).